UniversalDependencies/docs/_zh-overview/morphology.md

 Lemmas are not used in this treebank since Mandarin is majorly isolating.

-The lemma is the same as the word, except when the word contains a spelling error.
-See <a href="http://universaldependencies.org/zh/overview/tokenization.html#UD">Tokenization section for UD Chinese-CFL</a> for a definition of a spelling error.
 ### Features

 Features are not used in this treebank since Mandarin is majorly isolating.